MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 There is no SvcParamKey corresponding to the Alt-Svc "ma" (max age) parameter.
 Instead, server operators SHOULD encode the expiration time in the DNS TTL.

-Some DNS caching systems incorrectly extend the lifetime of DNS records beyond the stated TTL.
-Server operators MUST NOT rely on HTTPSSVC records expiring on time, and MAY shorten the TTL to compensate.
+The appropriate TTL value will typically be similar to the "ma" value used for Alt-Svc, but may vary depending on the desired efficiency and agility.
+Some DNS caches incorrectly extend the lifetime of DNS records beyond the stated TTL, so server operators cannot rely on HTTPSSVC records expiring on time.
+Shortening the TTL to compensate for incorrect caching is NOT RECOMMENDED, as this practice impairs the performance of correctly functioning caches and does not guarantee faster expiration from incorrect caches.
+Instead, server operators SHOULD maintain compatibility with expired records until they observe that nearly all connections have migrated to the new configuration.

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
 When using an HTTPSSVC DNS